The goals you write down are not always the goals you chose

 Gollwitzer introduced implementation intentions in his 1999 American Psychologist article [2].
 Unlike goal intentions (“I intend to exercise more”), implementation intentions specify when, where, and how to act in an if-then format: “If it is Monday at 7 AM and I have finished breakfast, then I will put on my running shoes and walk out the front door.”

-Gollwitzer and Sheeran’s 2006 meta-analysis of 94 studies found a medium-to-large effect size (d = .65) on goal attainment [3] – nearly double the d = .36 effect of goal intentions alone [5].
+Gollwitzer and Sheeran’s 2006 meta-analysis of 94 studies found a medium-to-large effect size (d = .65) on goal attainment [3], meaning people who wrote if-then plans followed through at roughly double the rate of the d = .36 effect of goal intentions alone [5].
 As Gollwitzer described, implementation intentions create an automatic link between a situational cue and a goal-directed response, delegating action initiation to environmental triggers [2].

 A personal goal implementation plan that skips the authenticity check will underperform regardless of how detailed the if-then structure is.
 The planning phase only delivers its full effect when the goal underneath it belongs to you.